thanhannguyxn/smart-api-hub/README.md

 `npm install`
 `npm run dev`

-The server will start on port 3000 (or the port specified in your .env).
+The server will start on port 3000 (or the port specified in .env).

 ## Features overview